 Conducts, through subordinate supervisors, daily roll call for inmates and periodic search and seizure of contraband; monitors the activities of inmates and prison staff, education and social service professionals working in the institution to ensure the provision of adequate security services; intervenes in any serious situation; deploys and directs correctional staff to quell disturbances when necessary.

-Investigates reports of misconduct and rights violations by Prison staff and/or inmates and conducts pre-employment background checks by gathering information and monitoring communications personally or through subordinate staff to investigate cases of a confidential nature; confers with subordinate supervisors on inmate custody problems; confers with inmates upon request concerning institutional or personal problems with prison staff, education and social service professionals; confers with superiors on these and other problems; makes recommendations for changes in procedures and/or programs; utilizes surveillance technology during investigations in addition to specialized hardware and software technology including the Lock & Track database to monitor and record phone conversations, other electronic transmissions and surveillance footage; trains subordinates in proper techniques of conducting investigations and will supervise and assist with investigations directly as needed, forwarding findings to the Prisons Commissioner, the Philadelphia Prison Systems Internal Affairs Unit and other City or law enforcement agencies as necessary; maintains a high degree of confidentiality because of the sensitive nature of most investigations; testifies before the Civil Service Commission and in court as necessary pending the outcome of an investigation; may contact Police or Probation department on cases involving offenses committed by inmates while in prison; may refer cases involving visiting persons to the Police department.
+Investigates reports of misconduct and rights violations by Prison staff and/or inmates and conducts pre-employment background checks by gathering information and monitoring communications personally or through subordinate staff to investigate cases of a confidential nature; confers with subordinate supervisors on inmate custody problems; confers with inmates upon request concerning institutional or personal problems with prison staff, education and social service professionals; confers with superiors on these and other problems; makes recommendations for changes in procedures and/or programs; utilizes surveillance technology during investigations in addition to specialized hardware and software technology including the Inmate Jail Management System to monitor and record phone conversations, other electronic transmissions and random surveillance footage review; trains subordinates in proper techniques of conducting investigations and will supervise and assist with investigations directly as needed, forwarding findings to the Prisons Commissioner, the Philadelphia Prison Systems Internal Affairs Unit and other City or law enforcement agencies as necessary; maintains a high degree of confidentiality because of the sensitive nature of most investigations; testifies before the Civil Service Commission and in court as necessary pending the outcome of an investigation; may contact Police or Probation department on cases involving offenses committed by inmates while in prison; may refer cases involving visiting persons to the Police department.

 Participates in the classification of newly arrived inmates; directs search and seizure of monies and other materials from newly arrived inmates; determines cells or dormitories to be assigned to inmates based on their crimes, mental or physical conditions; notifies social workers of such arrangements.